 Matutane: Means eastern.

-Most elevated: The planet that is closest to the MC by longitude and can be either side of the MC.
+Most elevated: The most elevated planet is the one closest to the MC by longitude and can be either side of the MC.

 Mundane: Astrology of world events and countries.

 Mutable signs: The mutable signs are Gemini, Virgo, Sagittarius and Pisces.

 Node: The Moon’s node is where the Moon’s path crosses the ecliptic either north or south.